-A typical distribution of the RDS will contain several hundred thousand NSRLFILE records, several hundred NSRLMFG and NSRLPROD records, several dozen NSRLOS records, and only one VERSION record.
-The current RDS takes less than 100 megabytes of storage on the CD.
+A typical distribution of the RDS will contain over a million NSRLFILE records, several hundred NSRLMFG and NSRLPROD records, several dozen NSRLOS records, and only one VERSION record.
 The size will grow as new and updated applications are added to the database.